Department of Justice is now the Department of Communities and Justice. Find out more >

 After you apply, the Fair Work Commission (the Commission) will send the employer a notice telling them that you have made an unfair dismissal application.
 The notice will include:

-The employer must fill out form F3 to respond to your application.
+Your employer must fill out form F3 to respond to your application.

-In the form the employer must state:
+In the form, your employer must state:

-The employer must return the form to the Commission and send a copy to you before the conciliation.
+Your employer must return the form to the Commission and send a copy to you before the conciliation.